Trailing Lantana: How to Plant, Grow, and Care for Beautiful Flowers

 You may grow trailing lantana from both seed and transplants.

 Transplants are typically preferred since they allow you to start with larger plants.
-Additionally, several types of trailing lantana are patented varieties that are only available in transplant form.
+Additionally, several types of trailing lantana are patented varieties only available in transplant form.

 If you choose to grow from transplants, wait until the last frost has passed before planting outdoors.